Graylag-PD/Goose-Belt-Purger/README.md

  - 2x M3x20 FHCS

 If your board has option to supply 5V to fan outputs, you may get 6V motor version.
 If you have just 24V output, get 12V motor and use less than 50% PWM
-Initial tests have shown, that optimal speed under load is 12rpm or less, so you may try as low as 15 rpm version.
+Initial tests have shown, that optimal speed under load is 2 - 12rpm, so you may try as low as 15 rpm version.
+With PWM you can typicaly get to 5-10% of nominal speed, so choose accordingly.

 # Build instructions
 To be done...